 In this lesson we incorporate a little ballet exercise into our warm up and conditioning section.
 We then go on to do a tricky little arms and hips drill.
 And finally we begin a brand new lyrical choreography to a romantic pop song by the Lebanese singer Marwan Khoury

-Lesson eleven and complete Lebanese choreography
+11. We complete our Lebanese choreography

 We complete our choreography to the romantic Lebanese song Asr El Shoa by Marwan Khoury today.
 There’s a lot to get through, so we just do a short warm up, followed by some more veil technique and then we learn the final two minutes of our dance, which is full of variety and emotion.

-Lesson thirteen, combinations to the Samai rhythm
+13. Combinations to the Samai rhythm

 In this lesson we look at the beautiful, ancient Samai rhythm; an unusual rhythm from Ottoman times which has 10 counts!
 We discover its particular challenges and learn five lovely combinations which we then dance through to the beautiful Persian song, Lamma Bada